py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

       Sort function for the component processing order.
 The default sort order is based on the depth attribute of every sprite.
 Lower depth values will cause sprites to be drawn below sprites with higher depth values.
-If :attr:`sortfunc` shall be overriden, it must match thre callback requirements for :func:`sorted()`.
+If :attr:`sortfunc` shall be overridden, it must match the callback requirements for :func:`sorted()`.

    .. method:: process(world : World, components : iterable) -> None